mbv401920150/dm-url-shortener/Api/tests/UrlShortener.Api.Core.Tests/Notes/Test List.md

 ﻿# TEST LIST
 - Unique tokens
+  - Generating / assigning ranges.~~~~
 - Accept multiple Ranges
+  - Controlling the size of the range
 - _tokenRange on TokenProvider can be null when getting the token

 # DONE